typpo/autoreload/README.md

     npm install -g autoreload

-Usage:

-    $ autoreload paths_to_watch..

-For example, the following will watch 3 directories and a file for changes:
+Directories or files are valid arguments.
+For example, to watch 3 directories and a file for changes:

     $ autoreload js css templates/main settings.py

-Once running, it will print a script tag to include on your page:
+Once running, autoreload will print a script tag to include on your page:

      <script src="http://localhost:60000/autoreload.js"></script>